Hyperkin

 Hyperkin is an American video game peripheral manufacturer and distributor, founded in 2006, based in Los Angeles, California.
 They distribute accessories for major gaming consoles, in addition to creating clone consoles that play retro games with modern resolutions and on modern devices, most notably the RetroN series of clone consoles.
 As with most other NES clones, Hyperkin's NES clones (excluding the Retron5 as it utilizes software emulation) suffer from imperfect sound due to a design flaw in the sound hardware.

 In 2011, the company became the exclusive distributor of Dance Battle VS. In addition, they released the Remotext, a Blu-ray remote control and keypad game controller hybrid for the PlayStation 3, and a battery-expanding attachment for the Nintendo 3DS called the Powerplus.
-They also created the Supaboy, a handheld Super Nintendo.
+They also created the Supaboy, a handheld Super NES.
 In 2016 Hyperkin released the Supaboy S featuring a bigger 4.3" screen displaying in the 16:9 aspect ratio, making games look stretched.
 The Supaboy S also introduces an NTSC/PAL switch, improving compatibility with PAL-region games.
-In 2018, Hyperkin released the Supaboy SFC, which is an upgrade of the Supaboy S with buttons resembling the Super Famicom and PAL SNES.
+In 2018, Hyperkin released the Supaboy SFC, which is an upgrade of the Supaboy S with buttons resembling the Super Famicom and PAL Super NES.
 The Supaboy SFC also has the ability to switch between stretch 16:9 and letterboxed 4:3 aspect ratios by holding down the brightness button.

 In 2014, the company released the Retron 5, an Android-based console with five cartridge ports that allowed for play of five different types of retro games.

 The Retron 5 utilizes code violating the GPL and several non-commercial licenses.
 As it is an emulator, the Retron5 does not have the sound problems present in Hyperkin's other consoles.

 The RetroN 1, one of many Hyperkin consoles.